consuldemocracy/consuldemocracy/CONTRIBUTING_EN.md

 * `PRs-welcome`: [issues labeled with PRs-welcome](https://github.com/AyuntamientoMadrid/participacion/labels/PRs-welcome) are well defined features ready to be implemented by whoever wants to do it.

 * `Not-ready`: with this label admins mark features or changes that are not well defined yet or subject to an internal decision.
-Is not a good idea to start implementation of these isuues.
+Is not a good idea to start implementation of these issues.

 If you want to contribute code to solve an issue: